Altitude at Via Day Camp

 Focusing on skill development at Altitude, our staff assists campers to engage in fun activities and reciprocal interactions with peers, all within a supportive environment.

 Furthermore, teaching these skills within the context of a natural setting – summer camp – provides the potential for generalization to other settings (home, school, the community.)
-Acquisition of these basic skills also prepares our campers for learning higher-level skills, once they are ready to advance to our sleep-away program.
+Acquisition of these basic skills also prepares our participants for learning higher-level skills, once they are ready to advance to our sleep-away program.